yanivkalfa/react-nav-bar/README.md

   ]}, location)
 ]

-// or use createMenus to instantiate the menus automatically. const menus = createMenus(this.state.menus, this.props.location);

 // Then use NavBar to place the menus where you want.
 <div className="menu">
   <NavBar menus={menus} theme={'hoverLakeBright'} />